Curriculum: Geography year plan 2020-21

 Geography at Blackpool Aspire Academy

-The Geography Department holds the Geographical Association’s ‘Centre of Excellence’ quality award for excellence in geographical teaching and learning; the accolade has been held for the last five years.
+The Geography Department holds the Geographical Association’s ‘Centre of Excellence’ quality award for excellence in geographical teaching and learning; the accolade has been held for the last six years.

 In Key Stage 3 students learn and investigate our changing world.
 In Year 7 students focus on national geography, learning about the UK and its changing landscapes.
 In Year 8 students build on their understanding of geographical concepts and processes by investigating the interaction between people and the environment.
 An innovative KS3 curriculum allows students to prepare for the rigours of GCSE, whilst also encouraging them to ask complex geographical questions.

-In Key Stage 4 all students follow the AQA syllabus A GCSE in Geography.
+In Key Stage 4 all students follow the GCSE AQA Geography course.
 Students sit three external examinations at the end of the three-year course.
 Students study both physical and human geography throughout the course and have an opportunity to complete fieldwork in the local area.